-The title of the thesis is typed in upper and lower case letters.
-Do not use all upper case letters.
-This is to insure that the words (such as proper names) within the title are capitalized correctly when listed elsewhere.
+The title of the dissertation is typed in upper- and lower-case letters.
+Do not use all upper-case letters.
+This is to ensure that the words (such as proper names) within the title are capitalized correctly when listed elsewhere.